opencleveland/opencleveland.github.io/_posts/blog/2016-03-17-drocer-onecomm.md

 tags:
 ---

-Open Cleveland is excited to announce that we have been named the winner in OneCommunity's Data Curation Challenge! http://www.meetup.com/Greater-Cleveland-Data-Curation-Group/events/229410937/
+Open Cleveland is excited to announce that we have been named the winner in [OneCommunity's Data Curation Challenge](http://www.meetup.com/Greater-Cleveland-Data-Curation-Group/events/229410937/)!

-**Our project, drocer, is creating a searchable archive of [The City Record](http://clevelandcitycouncil.org/the-city-record/), a weekly digest of Cleveland City Council's activities including proposals and votes of legislation, bid announcements for city contracts, Public Notices, Board of Zoning Appeals, known as the City Record.  and only available as a PDF.**
+**Our project, drocer, is creating a searchable archive of [The City Record](http://clevelandcitycouncil.org/the-city-record/), a weekly digest of Cleveland City Council's activities including proposals and votes of legislation, bid announcements for city contracts, Public Notices, Board of Zoning Appeals, known as the City Record.
+It is currently only published a PDF which currently makes it impossible to search across multiple digests and very difficult to analyze the text.

 An overview of drocer is available at:
 [https://docs.google.com/presentation/d/1bWo-yJD3pR07EaR75p-ksKdHUyiPcyAmGf3h7L9i4Ps/edit#slide=id.p](https://docs.google.com/presentation/d/1bWo-yJD3pR07EaR75p-ksKdHUyiPcyAmGf3h7L9i4Ps/edit#slide=id.p)